vjuutilainen/coding-workshops/examples/06_data_circles3/README.md

-# Joining selections to data when there are existing elements
+# Joining selections to data, part 3

 In this example we create graphic elements to represent data.
 The difference from previous example is that this time we use animation and set keys for the data.